igorwaw/web-advent/content/pages/index.md

 ## Getting help

+Is it OK to look at someone elses code?
+In my opinion, AoC is about two things: learning and having fun.
+If you're stuck, you get none.
+Looking and someone's code and implementing similar solution at least allows you to learn, and then you're free to go on to other tasks

-I always tried to solve the tasks by myself first.
-In most cases, I managed, and only later I googled for other people's solution to see possible improvements.
-In a few cases, I got stuck and needed some help.
+Personally, I always tried to solve the tasks by myself first and in most cases, I managed.
+Even then I later googled for other solutions to see possible improvements.
+Every year, there are some really hard puzzles that you can't solve without knowing the right algorithm or math trick.

 One good source are Reddit threads, they generally show up as a first Google result for "advent of code year 20xx day yy".
 An even better source, and an inspiration for my site, is [Dazbo’s Advent of Code Walkthroughs](https://aoc.just2good.co.uk/).